jimray/django-project-skeleton/README.md

 Or, you can set up virtualenv[wrapper] on your local machine.

 ## Setting up a project
 There's a bit of a catch-22 here where you need to install Django before you can set everything else up.
+A bit later we'll use a requirements.txt file to install dependencies.

 ```
 pip install Django==1.6.2